-Use of Alcohol or Other Substances off School Grounds
+Alcohol or Other Substances off School Grounds

-If a student is a member of an extracurricular activity and abuses alcohol or other substances at a function separate from school, he/she will be subject to suspension from that extracurricular activity as well as school for a determined period of time in accordance to the Superintendent Hearing process.
+If a student is a member of an extracurricular activity and uses/abuses alcohol or other substances at a function separate from school, he/she will be subject to suspension from that extracurricular activity as well as school for a determined period of time in accordance with the Superintendent Hearing process.

-The offenses set forth in this regulation will be documented cumulatively throughout the time the
+The offenses set forth in this regulation will be documented cumulatively throughout the time the child attends the district.